lethenju/portfolio-react/README.md

 ## Is it hosted somewhere ?

-Yes of course, I use Netfliy to automatically build and deploy my portfolio.
-You can visit in by going [here](julien-le-theno.digital)
+Yes of course, I use [Netflify](https://www.netlify.com/) to automatically build and deploy my portfolio.
+You can visit in by going [here](https://julien-le-theno.digital)

 ## Any questions or suggestions ?